 Some subcommittee members stress that several additional lessons learned from the UK experience with AIP warrant additional consideration.
 First, fees in the UK are not determined by the open market through an auction process and do not reflect the market price of spectrum or the precise opportunity cost of alternative spectrum uses.
-Rather, AIP fees reflect the fee-setters' estimate of the appropriate price to meet the desired objectives.
-Attempting to set a "market-based" value on government spectrum can be difficult because those spectrum rights are not sold, traded or leased on the commercial market; nor for many spectrum-based federal uses are there commercial analogues or even substitutes.
-Second, the true opportunity costs of certain frequency bands include factors such as enabling scientific exploration and ensuring national security.
+Rather, fees reflect the fee-setters' estimate of the appropriate price to meet the desired objectives.
+Attempting to set a "market-based" value on government spectrum can be difficult given those spectrum bands are not sold, traded or leased on the commercial market; nor for many spectrum-based federal uses are there commercial analogues or even substitutes.
+Second, the opportunity cost includes factors such as enabling scientific exploration and ensuring national security.
 In order to ensure an Administration's ability to provide essential government services and its policy objectives are satisfied, it may be necessary to establish a band-specific, demand-specific approach to determining whether a fee is appropriate and, if so, to setting the amount of the fee.
 Third, fees based on AIP are paid by the majority of commercial and government spectrum users in the UK for access to scarce spectrum that has not been auctioned.